kent-rasmussen/azt/docs/UPDATING.md

 ## If A→Z+T doesn't show you a user interface
 Don't worry, you can still update easily.
 In a terminal (in MS Windows, type in the search box: `cmd`):
-- navigate to the azt tfolder (in MS Windows, type `cd /d %userprofile%/desktop/azt`)
+- navigate to the azt tfolder (in MS Windows, copy/paste `cd /d %userprofile%/desktop/azt`)
 - type `git pull`

 [A→Z+T]:  https://github.com/kent-rasmussen/azt